cpu601/terraform-azurerm-hcs/examples/simple-hcs-deployment/README.md

-# Simple HCS beta deplyoment
+# Simple HCS beta deployment

 This directory will create a simple HCS beta deployment with only the required input parameters.

-It will also create a Azure Resource Group to host the managed application.
+It will also create an Azure Resource Group to host the managed application.

 ## Usage